-- 1. On the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > File Version Upgrade. - 2.
-On the Welcome screen, do one of the following: - To set up the upgrade, click Initiate a new upgrade process (Master Workstation). - To run a work instruction file created for the upgrade, click Participate in an upgrade process (Slave Workstation). - To retry an upgrade that was terminated unexpectedly, click Restart an interrupted upgrade process (Master and Slave Workstation).

-3. Follow the instructions in the upgrade wizard.
+- On Windows 7 and Windows Server systems prior to Windows Server 2012, from the Windows Start menu, select All Programs > SolidWorks Enterprise PDM > File Version Upgrade. - On Windows 8 and Windows Server 2012 or later, on the Apps screen, under SolidWorks Enterprise PDM, click File Version Upgrade. - 2.
+On the Welcome screen, do one of the following: - To set up the upgrade, click Initiate a new upgrade process (Master Workstation). - To run a work instruction file created for the upgrade, click Participate in an upgrade process (Slave Workstation). - To retry an upgrade that was terminated unexpectedly, click Restart an interrupted upgrade process (Master and Slave Workstation). - 3.
+Follow the instructions in the upgrade wizard.